Why Men Don't Reach Out For Help - And What Changes It

 She has been there first, and her version - calm, specific, backed by examples he can't quite refute - sits where his certainty used to be.

-False belief four: "You are not worthy of help"
+False Belief 4: "You are not worthy of help"

 This one arrives more quietly than the others.
 Somewhere in the accumulation of manufactured failure, corrupted self-reliance, and repeated messaging about the insignificance of his experience, a belief takes hold that is distinct from shame and more corrosive than fear.